 How long will it take?

 Nuisance investigations are often quite complex and the process can be lengthy.
 However, we'll contact you initially to discuss the issue.
-We aim to contact you within two days of receiving your complaint.
+We aim to contact you within five days of receiving your complaint.